TeamPete/SleeperProject/README.md

 CURRENT_LEAGUE_ID = 1048353521130741760
 ALL_SEASONS = generate_league_history(CURRENT_LEAGUE_ID)
 ```
-Great!
-Our first notebook is finished!
+Our first notebook is complete!
+You can check the full code [here](https://github.com/TeamPete/SleeperProject/blob/main/set-up/global_variables.ipynb).
+I will make sure to link more notebooks as we progress further into the project steps.

+#### Mounting ADLS Containers